isidoramilovanov/bit-show/README.md

 ## **BIT SHOW**

-Web application for searching popular tv shows.
+Single page application written in ReactJS, where users can see list of popular TV Shows and its details like number of seasons, cast etc. App uses [TVMAZE](http://www.tvmaze.com/api) API.

 ### **TECHNOLOGIES**

-Languages: HTML5, CSS3, JavaScript (ES6)
+HTML5, CSS3, JavaScript (ES6), ReactJS, Bootstrap, npm

-Framework: React, Bootstrap for React

-Package Manager: Npm